ulixee/platform/datastore/docs/basics/datastore.md

   - key `string`.
 A unique name of the Table.
   - value `Table`.
 A [Table](./table.md) instance.
 - affiliateId `string`.
 An optional unique identifier to send with all remoteDatastore queries sent from this Datastore.
 - adminIdentity `string`.
 A bech32 encoded admin Identity.
 Grants access to this identity to perform signed `Datastore.admin` API calls (like managing [Credits](../advanced/credits.md)).
-If not included, the `adminIdentities` of your Miner server are the only valid admin Identities for your Datastore.
+If not included, the `adminIdentities` of your CloudNode server are the only valid admin Identities for your Datastore.
 - authenticateIdentity `function`.
 An optional function that can be used to secure access to this Datastore.
 More details are [here](#authenticateIdentity)
 - remoteDatastores `{ [name]: url }`.
 An optional key/value of remoteDatastore "names" to urls of the remoteDatastore used as part of [PassthroughRunners](./passthrough-runner.md).
 - remoteDatastoreEmbeddedCredits `{ [name]: ICredit }`.
 An optional key/value of remoteDatastore "names" to [credit](../advanced/credits.md) details (`id` and `secret`).
 If included, the embedded credits will be used for Payment to the remoteDatastore for consumers of this Datastore.